community

 Livestock Permits

 Victorian State Legislation requires local Council's to have in place Local Laws in relation to livestock movement and grazing on roads and roadside areas.
-Council is required to take into consideration when issuing a permit the individual needs of farmers, other road users, the general public and environmental factors.
+Council is required to take into consideration when issuing a permit, the individual needs of farmers, other road users, the general public and environmental factors.

-There are 3 types of permit commonly used by farmers for the movement and grazing of livestock.
+There are 3 types of permits commonly used by farmers for the movement and grazing of livestock.
 A site inspection conducted by Local Laws is required on receipt of all Livestock Movement permit applications, and when required, in relation to Livestock Grazing on roads permit applications.

 All livestock permits are issued subject to compliance with applicable terms and conditions including, but not limited to:

-• The installation or erection of appropriate signage
+• The installation or erection of appropriate signage.

-• Hours of operation
+• Hours of operation.

-• Cleanliness of road surfaces
+• Cleanliness of road surfaces.

 Droving Permit